Ajlee-BI/SAN-Parking-Vehicle-Analysis/README.md

    - A complete log of results (one row per plate attempt) including status, VIN (if found), and market value.

 ### Result handling
-- **Success:** Valid VIN and market value returned goes through the pipeline and all ends up in DEV_SILVER.PARKING.PARKING_VEHICLE_VALUE.
+- **Success:** Valid VIN and market value returned goes through the pipeline and it ends up in DEV_SILVER.PARKING.PARKING_VEHICLE_VALUE.
-- **No hit / invalid:** Plates that fail to return a value either because it's not within the 5 listed states or is an invalid license plate number will be saved in the bronze layer and will have a null value in all the columns besides "STATE" and "PLATE"
+- **No hit / invalid:** Plates that fail to return a value either because they're not within the 5 listed states or is an invalid license plate number will be saved in the bronze layer and will have a null value in all the columns besides "STATE" and "PLATE"
-- All outcomes are saved into the bronze layer so the **same plate is never re-run**.
+- All outcomes are saved into the bronze layer to ensure that the **same plate is never re-run**.

 ### Scheduling & performance
 - **Schedule:** Runs **monthly** on the **1st**.